luiherch/kindle_bookmarks/README.md

 ## Acknowledgments

 - This project was inspired by HolyCristis and the love for reading that she spreads.
+- Special thanks to [Ivan](https://github.com/ivanrg99) for introducing me to Golang and for his continuous guidance.

 Thank you for using the Kindle Bookmarks program!
 Enjoy managing your Kindle highlights and syncing them with Notion.